-Turf species all come with pros and cons; Bermuda grass (Cynodon spp.) and centipede grass (Eremochloa spp.) are no exception.
-These two types of turf commonly fill lawns throughout the South, but each has a long list of undesirable traits and problems.
+Turf species all come with pros and cons; bermudagrass (Cynodon spp.) and centipedegrass (Eremochloa ophiuroides) are no exception.
+These two types of turfgrasses commonly fill lawns throughout the South, but each has a long list of undesirable traits and problems.
 Choosing between the two may be difficult, but the choice will ultimately depend on your personal needs and the functions of your lawn.